Iowa Federal Criminal Defense Lawyers

 Oberheiden, P.C. as an exclusively federal criminal defense firm – our attorneys understand the litigation process and how to extract the most promising result and defend our clients against government accusations.
 Our staff of attorneys features many former federal prosecutors with significant federal experience.

 In federal litigation, the risk for criminal prosecution and sentencing is always present, including severe long-term prison sentences and substantial fines.
 Our law firm can help your Iowa business stay unharmed and you to avoid charges.
 Oberheiden, P.C.’s senior attorneys have helped hundreds of satisfied clients stay safe from prosecution.
-Call our Iowa federal criminal defense lawyers today for a confidential case assessment.
+Call our Iowa federal criminal defense attorney today for a confidential case assessment.

 An Experienced and Proven Federal Defense Team for All Aspects of Federal Criminal Cases in Iowa.